 Action Together had more people to register to volunteer than we have ever seen before, and they have been doing amazing things to support Oldham through the covid-19 pandemic ever since.
 We always need more volunteers, so have a read about the different ways people have been supporting the crisis response and consider registering to volunteer for Oldham this winter.

 COVID-19 Vaccination Support Volunteers

 There are now a number of Vaccination Centres operating in Oldham, and more will be operational in the coming weeks.
-We have been asked if our Emergency Response Volunteers would be willing to support with the Covid-19 Vaccination Programme across Oldham.
-We are currently working out the details of this opportunity and how it will work on the ground, and we will update this page with more information as soon as we can.
+We have been asked if our Emergency Response Volunteers would be willing to support with the Covid-19 Vaccination Programme and we are now looking for more volunteers to join our team to help and support the 'pop up' vaccination sites across Oldham.

 Click here for more information about some of the tasks volunteers may be asked to carry out, and details of the support our volunteers can expect to receive.